Who We Are

-Originally from the U.S., Dani and Nelson met while teaching in New Hampshire, and have been in New Zealand since 2008.
+Originally from the U.S., Dani and Nelson met while teaching in New Hampshire, and have lived in New Zealand since 2008.

 "I am Verti and I am 5.
 I like to play outside in our backyard.
 I like our goats, and I help milk them.
 I like to eat broccoli and strawberries and blueberries."

 "I am Suleiman Manu Lebo.
 I like dubba doo doos (trains).
 I like dumping (jumping).
 I eat yogurt and baberries (strawberries).
 Boy is my dog.
 Him says woof woof woof."

 Nelson is a lover of old tools and wayward animals.
 His favourites are scythes and muscvovy ducks.
-He holds an M.A. from Lesley College in Environmental Teaching and Learning and a PhD from Waikato University in Science Education.
+He holds a PhD from Waikato University in Science Education and an M.A. from Lesley College in Environmental Teaching and Learning.

-For the past two decades Nelson has been eco-thrifty farming and renovating.
-He is recognised as an expert in eco home design and renovation in New Zealand and is regularly consulted by the media on these issues.
+Nelson is recognised as an expert in home design and renovation in New Zealand and is regularly consulted by the media on these issues.

 Dani is passionate about equality, creativity, and fun.
 She is a crafty nature-playing mama, trying to raise resilient, gentle, and generous kids.
 She holds an M.A. in International Education from The School for International Training, speaks fluent Spanish, and studies Te Reo Maori.

 Currently, Dani runs The ECO School's Nature Play programs, and has spent her career as a classroom teacher and outdoor educator.